marabian/face-mask-detection/README.md

 Build a basic web front-end which allows the user to take a picture using their webcam, and then classifies the image.
 The image can contain multiple persons, and the app should label/draw a colored bounding box around each person's face.
 The color will indicate the presence of a face mask detected by the machine learning model.

 Do the same for videos for real-time face mask detection.
 User can record a video, which will be processed and return a video which contains frames with labeled/colored bounding boxes.

+## Deployment
+* Use Docker image called Tensorflow Serving to create Docker instance which will serve the model.
+* When we instantiate the Docker instance, will specify where the model is on our disk, and where it should be in the Docker instance, which port to expose on Docker host, then can simply make calls to that port on localhost and send data/get predictions.
+* The Docker image creates an instance of Tensorflow Server which will serve the model.
+* Directory where model will live in Docker instance must match **model_name** environment variable set in Docker instance.

 ## Resources
 https://deeplizard.com/learn/video/DEMmkFC6IGM<br>